Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Operating vehicle in a reckless manner endangering persons or property.
 90 day suspension

-(longer if prior conviction(s))
+(longer if prior <5 years prior)

 Criminal Mischief in the Second Degree